-- A student who submits a request to the Board of Examiners to take one or more parts of an examination in another language as referred to in Article 4.4.4 of the Teaching and Exam regulation for the BSc programme Nanobiology (OER) must substantiate that request. - 2.
+- 1. A student who submits a request to the Board of Examiners to take one or more parts of an examination in another language as referred to in Article 9(4) of the Bachelor's Programme Regulations must substantiate that request. - 2.
 Before making a decision, the Board of Examiners is to obtain advice from the examiner(s) in question with regard to the request.